 Students must give two weeks’ notice of their intention to absent themselves under the terms of the University policy on religious holidays.
 You must either inform the instructor of each course or, where this can’t be done, the head or director of the unit concerned.

-UBC Calendar on Religious Observances
+UBC Student Services on Religious Accommodations

 UBC Policy on Religious Observances

 What if I have multiple exams scheduled at the same time?

 This is an exam clash—multiple examinations scheduled on the same day at the same time.
 Your typical starting point is your instructor, but rules vary a bit by term.